Department of Prosthodontics, School of Dentistry, Faculty of Health Sciences, Aristotle University of Thessaloniki (AUTh) Greece

 Senior Lecturer / Consultant in Restorative Dentistry, Centre for Public Health, Queen's University Belfast, United Kingdom

-Dr Gerry McKenna is a Senior Lecturer and Consultant in Restorative Dentistry in Queens University Belfast.
+Dr Gerald McKenna is a Senior Lecturer and Consultant in Restorative Dentistry in Queens University Belfast.
 He qualified in Newcastle in 2004 and after a number of hospital posts in Edinburgh and Dundee, he completed specialist training and a PhD in University College Cork in 2013.

-Gerry is a principal investigator in the Centre for Public Health in Queen's University Belfast where he leads oral health research.
+Gerald is a principal investigator in the Centre for Public Health in Queen's University Belfast where he leads oral health research.
 His main clinical and research interests centre around optimising the oral health of older patients and his work is supported by significant grant income from the National Institute for Healthcare Research (NIHR), the Economic and Social Research Council (ESRC) and the Dunhill Medical Trust.
-Gerry is the current president of the Geriatric Oral Research Group (GORG) within the International Association for Dental Research (IADR) and he is the past-president of both the European College of Gerodontology and the Irish Division of IADR.
-Gerry has published widely in the scientific literature and his research has been rewarded with a number of prizes including the IADR Hatton Award, the ECG Research Award and the IADR GORG J Morita Award.
+Gerald is the current president of the Geriatric Oral Research Group (GORG) within the International Association for Dental Research (IADR) and he is the past-president of both the European College of Gerodontology and the Irish Division of IADR.
+Gerald has published widely in the scientific literature and his research has been rewarded with a number of prizes including the IADR Hatton Award, the ECG Research Award and the IADR GORG J Morita Award.

-Gerry was a member of the Oral Health Policy group for the Republic of Ireland which developed the new National Oral Health Policy in 2019.
+Gerald was a member of the Oral Health Policy group for the Republic of Ireland which developed the new National Oral Health Policy in 2019.
 He is an adjunct Professor in University College Cork whilst also serving as Associate Editor of Gerodontology and as a member of the Editorial Boards for the Journal of Dentistry and Evidence Based Dentistry.

 Hellenic Health Foundation and National and Kapodistrian University of Athens, Greece